 For these reasons, GHG and recycling policies are generally leading to the ban of organic landfilling therefore forcing composting and/or anaerobic digestion of organic waste.

-Renewable energy policies such as Renewable Portfolio Standards (RPS) established in many states and countries force energy utilities to produce a certain percentage of their energy from renewable sources.
+Renewable energy policies, such as Renewable Portfolio Standards (RPS), established in many states and countries force energy utilities to produce a certain percentage of their energy from renewable sources.
 These utilities are constantly on the lookout for affordable renewable energy such as biogas energy.

 Economic opportunity

-Processing of organic waste in a biogas plant can help save waste disposal cost.
+Processing of organic waste in a biogas plant can help reduce waste disposal cost.
 Production of biogas from organic waste can help generate an affordable renewable energy.
 Combined, these opportunities drive the development of biogas projects.

 Madness